Top Spring Events in Asheville

-- Asheville Orchid Festival, April 6-7: World-class orchid growers and regional orchid societies exhibit brilliant displays of these beloved blooms at the North Carolina Arboretum.
-Orchids will be for sale by vendors from around the world during the festival, which is now in its 21st year.
+- Asheville Orchid Festival, April 4-5: World-class orchid growers and regional orchid societies exhibit brilliant displays of these beloved blooms at the North Carolina Arboretum.
+Orchids will be for sale by vendors from around the world during the festival.

-- Asheville Herb Festival, May 3-5: The largest herb festival in the United States and Canada is now in its 30th year.
+- Asheville Herb Festival, May 1-3: The largest herb festival in the United States and Canada is now in its third decade.
 Learn from herb growers, herbalists and related businesses while also seeing demonstrations from experts on natural gardening and landscaping.

 Music in the Mountains

 Get into a rhythm this season with these toe-tapping music celebrations.

 - French Broad River Festival, May 1-3: Spend the weekend along the banks of the French Broad River in beautiful Hot Springs at the Hot Springs Campground and Spa, just 35 miles north of Asheville.
 Listen to regional and national recording artists or try your hand at the river raft race or mountain bike race.

 - LEAF Festival (Black Mountain), May 14-17: Join together with thousands of music lovers gathered at beautiful Lake Eden in the nearby town of Black Mountain to experience powerful music, art and culture.
 This beloved local tradition takes place on the site of the old Historic Black Mountain College.

 - Montford Music & Arts Festival, May 16: With tree-lined streets and historic homes, Montford Avenue provides the perfect stage for some of the best music, arts and crafts and food trucks together in one place for a one-day event.
 More than 20 musical acts will perform continuously throughout the day.

 Asheville is known for its creative spirit.
 See hundreds of artists in action as you experience their creativity first-hand.